BBC

 Syria is holding local elections despite continuing violence between security and opposition forces.

-Authorities said the vote would be freer than in previous years, but the opposition has called for a boycott and launched a general strike.Turnout is expected to be very low.
-Correspondents say many Syrian voters will not risk going to the polls.
+Authorities said the vote would be freer than in previous years, but the opposition has called for a boycott and launched a general strike.Fighting is said to be continuing in several cities, with at least 13 people reported killed on Monday.

 The Local Co-ordination Committees (LCC), a network of opposition activists, said the deaths had occurred in three restive regions - Idlib in the north and Homs and Hamas further south.